theelous3/asks/docs/source/overview-of-funcs-and-args.rst

 asks - An overview of the functions and kw/argumetns.
 =====================================================

 asks is *heavily* influenced by requests, and as such pretty much everything that works in requests works in asks.
-So, if you're familiar with the format you can pretty much skip to the distinctions regarding sessions. ``!!!!``
+So, if you're familiar with the format you can pretty much skip to the distinctions regarding `sessions <https://asks.readthedocs.io/en/latest/a-look-at-sessions.html>`_

 The examples here use the base one-request-functions for verbosities sake, but all of these functions are completely transferrable to the ``Session`` class as methods.